project overview

 The kitchen is tucked along the party wall to allow flexibility for the main floor.
 In-floor power points were placed to allow for the ground floor to be used for a professional office.

 An insert corner window unifies the front and back.
 It blurs the spatial boundaries between inside and outside.
 A future raised deck on pedestals is planned as a continuation of the tile floor.
+Wild strawberries, spring tulips, and black-eyed susans thrive in the small pollinator garden.

 The bedroom has views to the neighbor's bamboo grove and a small private outdoor sitting area.